( SCROLL DOWN )

 8. Voice search.

 According to Google, voice is already used in 20% of all searches.
 Voice search is on the rise, and financial marketers need to be prepared for it.
 That means investing in “skills” for Amazon Alexa and “actions” for Google Home.
 You need to make your institution’s website plays nice with Apple’s Siri and gets along with Microsoft’s Cortana.
-Don’t fret.
+But don’t fret.
 Engaging and supporting consumers via voice channels isn’t just for megabanks with innovation labs and armies of developers.
+New tools are making it increasingly accessible to organizations of all sizes and various levels of technical expertise.

 9. The Financial Brand Forum.